dhh1128/codecraft.co/why-we-need-try-finally-not-just-raii.md

     // to all the variables it will test when it goes out of
     // scope.
 In this example, it requires us to duplicate
     // each local variable, plus 2 of the function parameters.
-    // Not only does it take a ridiculous amount of code--it's
+    // Not only does it take a ridiculous amount of code &mdash; it's
     // fragile during maintenance, and it totally obscures
     // our relatively straightforward intent.</span>
     <span style="color:blue;">class</span> postcondition {